-Hydro Tasmania proposes to address the shortage of “inertia and related services” in the national electricity market (NEM)by integrating the dispatch of a “synchronous service” with the existing energy and FCAS spot markets.
+Hydro Tasmania proposed to address the shortage of “inertia and related services” in the national electricity market (NEM) by integrating the dispatch of a “synchronous services” with the existing energy and FCAS spot markets.

-Hydro Tasmania propose to do this by changing the formulation of the constraints that are applied to the NEM dispatch engine (NEMDE).
-Hydro Tasmania proposes that these reformulated constraints would allow the dispatch engine to find the lowest overall cost combination of synchronous services and non-synchronous generation.
+Hydro Tasmania proposed to do this by changing the formulation of the constraints that are applied to the NEM dispatch engine (NEMDE).
+Hydro Tasmania proposed that these reformulated constraints would allow the dispatch engine to find the lowest overall cost combination of synchronous services and non-synchronous generation.
 This in turn is expected to deliver lowest overall costs for consumers.